 Start Every Morning Looking at Data

 Data can help to determine the health of the business.
 Not just any data.
-The best VPs start with cycle time, which is the most accurate indicator of process efficiency, and then look at the team WIP to validate that the team is not in overload.
+The best VPs start with cycle time, which is the most accurate indicator of developer productivity, and then look at the team WIP to validate that the team is not in overload.
 They also look at other leading indicators like PR pickup time and PR review time to detect bottlenecks that can affect the team’s current sprint and their performance over time.

 By using consistent metrics to measure the dev team’s process, they are ensuring the entire team speaks in a consistent language about what they do.
 This is the first step in being able to speak a common language with the rest of the business.